-A common fallacy we make as human beings, is to assume that a person who excels at an activity, can teach that activity to others just as well.
+One common fallacy we make as human beings is to assume that a person who excels at an activity understands how to teach that activity to others just as well.

 Many CEO-Founders are innovators and hard-working people who have created an excellent product or service.
 They’ve formulated a solution to someone’s problem.

 Then they find themselves at the head of a team of people.